RandyCoffman/Terminal-Hacker/README.md

 # Terminal Hacker

-This is an app I made following a course to know Unity
+This is an app I made following a course to learn Unity

 Installation:

 Open your computer terminal.
-Enter in terminal...
+Enter in terminal:

 $ git clone https://github.com/RandyCoffman/Terminal-Hacker

-install Unity

 To Start The App: